rigelos/rigelos-www/src/doc/reference.md

 the library.
 Generic functions that send values bound the kind of these values to sendable.

-# Memory and concurrency models
+# 内存和并非模型Memory and concurrency models

 Rust has a memory model centered around concurrently-executing _tasks_.
 Thus its memory model and its concurrency model are best discussed simultaneously,